Man Wakes Up After 5 Years In A Coma, Says He Was ‘Fully Aware’ As New Research Urges Not To Pull The Plug

 Doctors are still reluctant to order brain imaging and diagnostic tests, but these are exactly the things necessary to not only show if the patient is conscious, but also guide treatment.
 It is a chilling development, as serious decisions — like the removal of care — are made on these misdiagnoses.

-The focus of the Vice article, Juan Perez, said that, like Li, he was fully aware of all conversations happening around him when he suffered a coma after choking on his own vomit in the middle of the night.
+The focus of the Vice article, Juan Perez, said that he was fully aware of all conversations happening around him when he suffered a coma after choking on his own vomit in the middle of the night.
 But though he knew each nurse’s name, he could not control his body and was deemed vegetative.
 Doctors told his mother to take him off life support.
 Fortunately, she did not listen.

 That said, doctors have pointed out that some patients who do show some signs of consciousness in various do not ever recover.
 Much about the area remains a mystery.